shabbyrobe/amiss/doc/selecting.rst

     ));

 And also like :ref:`clauses`, you can write your order expression in raw sql.
-Using this method, no field mapping is performed:
+Note that you should use the column name instead of the object property name unless you use clause placeholders.
+See :ref:`clauses`.

 .. code-block:: php